parryc/thevoid/templates/leflan/language_lithuanian.md

 <attn>Feb 2022: As I have restarted my Lithuanian studies, this document is going to look a bit messy until all the sections have been re-reviewed for accuracy and formatting.</attn>

+<attn>A note on _Accentuation_ subheadings: accentuation is complicated in Lithuanian, so it is certainly possible that the general notes here do not cover specific scenarios or exceptions.
+If they are missing an exception (or are completely wrong!), please send me an email so I can correct them, thank you!</attn>

 # Nouns

 ## Grammatical Cases